-ADAMASTOR is a High-Performance Computing (HPC) Cluster designed for Development.
-Used by students, researchers and IT professionals in the design and development of projects in parallel programming.
+ADAMASTOR is a High-Performance Computing (HPC) Cluster designed for Development, to be used by students, researchers and IT professionals in the design and development of projects in parallel programming.

 The system is a small version of top rated supercomputers listed in the TOP500 and is classified a Green HPC Cluster using ARM 64-bits CPU architecture with a power consuming of 3W/Computacional Node Core.

 The software available to the user it’s the same that’s installed in the most supercomputers like Message Passing Interface (MPI) standard, Slurm Workload Manager, Environment Modules system (Lmod) and programing language compilers and libraries.